-Life has a way of putting our bodies into a poor posture position.
-From sitting all day at a desk, driving several hours, and looking down at your phone for long periods of time spread throughout the day, everything tends to have us hunched over and bent over from the hips and lower back.
-If you are having pain in your lower back from too much sitting, pain in your neck from too much smart phone, or slouching forward at the shoulders, you have a postural imbalance.
+Life has a way of putting our bodies into a poor posture.
+From sitting all day at a desk, driving several hours or looking down at your phone for long periods of time, everything tends to have us hunched over and bent over from the hips and lower back.
+If you are having pain in your lower back from too much sitting, pain in your neck from too much time on the smart phone or slouching forward at the shoulders, you have a postural imbalance.

-Fixing Internal Rotation – The forward rounding of the shoulders, forward tilting of the head and neck, and sunken in chest are all caused from 100 percent of our life is in front of us.
-We sit in this position, drive in this position, and, if we exercise only the front side of our upper body, we will exacerbate this position.
-Do more stretching of the chest and shoulders, but also do more flexing (strengthening) of the rear shoulder and upper back muscles with exercises like reverse pushups, reverse flies or TRX wide rows, and DB or TRX rows.
+Fixing internal rotation: The forward rounding of the shoulders, forward tilting of the head and neck, and sunken-in chest result from us sitting and driving in this position.
+If we exercise only the front side of our upper body, we will exacerbate this position.
+Do more stretching of the chest and shoulders, but also do more flexing (strengthening) of the rear shoulder and upper-back muscles with exercises like reverse push-ups, reverse flies or TRX wide rows, and dumbbell or TRX rows.

-TIP: If you are exercising regularly, make sure you are pulling as much as you are pushing.
-Pullups make for a great natural pulling exercise.
-However, the row will directly balance out bench press and pushups imbalances that are pretty common for those beginning fitness.
+Tip: If you are exercising regularly, make sure you are pulling as much as you are pushing.
+Pull-ups make for a great natural pulling exercise.
+However, the row will directly balance out bench press and push-up imbalances that are pretty common for those beginning fitness.

-Muscles to Stretch More – Stretching and foam rolling (or massage) are great ways to loosen tight muscles grown use to sedentary living.
-Warmup the body with a short walk or bike to get the blood flowing and then lightly stretch the chest muscles, back of the neck to trapezius muscles, front of the hips (hip flexors), and the back of the legs (hamstrings).
-Focus on the spine/hips first, then continue down into the legs, and up into the shoulders and chest.
+Muscles to stretch more: Stretching and foam rolling (or massage) are great ways to loosen tight muscles grown used to sedentary living.
+Warm up the body with a short walk or bike ride to get the blood flowing and then lightly stretch the chest muscles, back of the neck to trapezius muscles, front of the hips (hip flexors) and the back of the legs (hamstrings).
+Focus on the spine/hips first, then continue down into the legs and up into the shoulders and chest.

-Muscles to Strengthen Regularly – Keep doing your normal routine, but remember each muscle group you work has an opposing set of muscles that also need to be exercised.
-Add in more exercises to your daily routine to strengthen the core (upper back, lower back, and abdominal region).
-Notice the core is not just stomach muscles!
+Notice the core is not just the stomach muscles.
 If you do a lot of abdominal exercises or are training to pass sit-up tests, make sure you balance those exercises of the lower front torso with the opposing muscles of the lower back.
 Plank poses and swimmers are excellent exercises to work the back side of the core.